top of page

 Gidon's Story

 Gidon, (formerly Peter Wolfgang Löw) was born in Carlsbad, Czechoslovakia in 1935.
 In 1938, Hitler took over the Sudetenland as part of UK Prime Minister Neville Chamberlain's appeasement plan, as he tried to avoid war.
-In 1941, Gidon and his mother and father were taken to the Theresienstadt (or Terezin) concentration camp, which was located about 50 kilometers north of Prague.
+In 1941, Gidon, his mother, and his father were taken to the Theresienstadt (or Terezin) concentration camp, located about 50 kilometers north of Prague.

 Gidon was in the concentration camp from the ages of six to ten (1941 to 1945).
-His mother survived but his father was sent to Auschwitz, where he died in a death march as the camp was evacuated before the coming Allies.
 During his time in the camp, Gidon was severely malnourished and witnessed public executions, beatings, and torture.
 He saw his father only twice, being marched by, six abreast, one of the slaves used by the Nazis to mine mica.
-Gidon's grandparents were transported to Terezin and then, variously, to Auschwitz and the Warsaw Ghetto, where they perished.

-Gidon survived and wound up in Toronto, Canada, where he became very involved with the Zionist youth organization HaShomer HaTzair, and in 1959, Gidon came to Israel to fulfill his dream.
+Gidon and his mother arrived in Toronto, Canada, in 1949, where he became very involved with the Zionist youth organization HaShomer HaTzair, and in 1959, Gidon came to Israel to fulfill his dream.
 A living part of Israeli history, Gidon served in the IDF, guarding Mt.
 Scopus in 1962 and fighting in a combat unit in the Six Day War as well as the War of Attrition.

 Left: Gidon aged approximately 12 months, Carlsbad, Czechoslovakia, 1936.